gcoulby/ed_keypad/README.md

 There are similar Air Keyboard/Keypad apps on iOS and Android.
 If you use an app that allows buttons to be invisible, whilst allowing interaction, the process for creating this layout is to:

-1. place the buttons over the background image
+1. place the buttons over the background image (use @2x on retina displays)
 2. assign a keypress to the button
 3. set the width and height *(See table below)*
 4. hide the button